2-minute Toasted Bread With Olive Oil And Salt (Easiest Side Dish!)

 • I’ve sliced a clove of garlic in two and rubbed the bread with the cut side of the garlic before toasting it.
 The easiest garlic bread imaginable!

-The possibilities for this side dish are endless.
+Honestly, the possibilities for this side dish are endless.
 The olive oil toasts go perfectly with ANY kind of soup, meat or veggie casserole, salad, and more.

 Love this idea?
 You’ll probably like this Spanish pan con tomate too!
 Either pan con tomate or these easy olive oil toasts would go brilliantly with a perfect authentic Spanish omelette!